atom/atom/docs/creating-a-package.md

   # ...
 ```

-To specify the configuration, we use [json schema][json-schema] which allows you
+To define the configuration, we use [json schema][json-schema] which allows you
 to indicate the type your value should be, its default, etc.

 See the [Config API Docs](https://atom.io/docs/api/latest/Config) for more